briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 5. _(e)_ "Disqualification" means any of the following:

-    1. _(1)_ The suspension, revocation, or cancellation of a person’s privileges to operate a commercial motor vehicle;
+    1. _(1)_ The suspension, revocation, or cancellation of a person's privileges to operate a commercial motor vehicle;

-    2. _(2)_ Any withdrawal of a person’s privileges to operate a commercial motor vehicle as the result of a violation of state or local law relating to motor vehicle traffic control other than parking, vehicle weight, or vehicle defect violations;
+    2. _(2)_ Any withdrawal of a person's privileges to operate a commercial motor vehicle as the result of a violation of state or local law relating to motor vehicle traffic control other than parking, vehicle weight, or vehicle defect violations;